GENERAL ASSEMBLY OF NORTH CAROLINA

 least semiannually to review violations and penalties imposed by the Adult Care

-residents, local department of social services, and providers; and make
+local department of social services, and providers; and make recommendations to

 (1) The Secretary shall administer the work of the Committee and provide public notice of its meetings via Web site, and provide direct notice to the following parties involved in the penalties the Committee will be reviewing: